-University members who have created an Invention or original work of Authorship in which the University may claim an interest, must disclose the Invention or work to VCU Innovation Gateway prior to disclosure to the public.
-Failure to disclose an Invention in a timely manner may result in loss of value of the Invention.
+University parties who have created an invention or original work of authorship in which the university may claim an interest must disclose the invention or work to VCU Innovation Gateway prior to disclosure to the public.
+Failure to disclose an invention or work in a timely manner may result in loss of value of the invention.

 B. Protection and Commercialization

-To provide maximum benefit to the University, the public, and the Inventors or Authors, the University will evaluate each work of authorship and Invention disclosed to VCU Innovation Gateway for potential commercial value.
-In consultation with the Inventors and where it is deemed appropriate, the University will seek to protect and commercialize that work or Invention.
-The University is permitted to license or assign the University’s rights and select and use outside resources for commercialization of Intellectual Property in the University’s best interest.
-Any revenue arising from commercialization will be shared with the Authors and Inventors according to the Royalty Sharing provisions of this policy.
+To provide maximum benefit to the university, the public, and the inventors or authors, the university will evaluate each work of authorship and invention disclosed to VCU Innovation Gateway for potential commercial value.
+Where it is deemed appropriate, and in consultation with the inventors or authors , the university will seek to protect and commercialize the work or invention.
+The university is permitted to license or assign the university’s rights and to select and use outside resources for commercialization of intellectual property in the university’s best interest.
+The university will use best efforts to seek reimbursement for its protection and commercialization expenses from the licensee or assignee of intellectual property.
+In those cases, all monies received through commercialization will be distributed as net revenue according to the royalty sharing formula below.

 C. Royalty Sharing Formula

-The University is to pay semi-annually forty percent (40%) to the Contributor(s), or their heirs, successors, or assignees, ten percent (10%) to the Contributor’s department(s), and ten (10%) percent to the Contributor’s school(s) of the net revenues received by the University.
+Semi-annually, forty percent (40%) will be paid to the contributor(s), or their heirs, successors, or assignees, ten percent (10%) to the contributor’s department(s), ten percent (10%) to the contributor’s school(s), and forty percent (40%) to the university licensing entity.

-Individual Contributors are to receive their portion of the Contributor share as indicated and agreed in writing by all Contributors listed on the Invention Disclosure.
-In the absence of an agreement between the Contributors, and unless a dispute has been filed with Office of the Vice President for Research and Innovation prior to acceptance of the Invention Disclosure, revenues will be distributed equally among all listed Contributors.
+Individual contributors are to receive their portion of the contributor share as indicated and agreed to in writing by all contributors listed on the invention disclosure.
+In the absence of an agreement between the contributors, and unless a dispute has been filed with Office of the Vice President for Research and Innovation prior to acceptance of the invention disclosure, net revenues will be distributed equally among all listed contributors.

 D. Release of Intellectual Property

-When the University determines that it will not commercialize University-owned Intellectual Property, that releasing the Intellectual Property to the Inventor(s) or Author(s) will not violate the terms of an external funding agreement, and that it is in the best interests of the University and the public, the University will agree to a release and in such cases will assign all interest it holds or has the right to hold in the Work or Invention to the Author(s) or Inventor(s) in shares equivalent to the percentage of contribution listed on the Invention Disclosure, or such other shares as the Authors or Inventors agree in writing.
-The University is not required to market, protect or license any Intellectual Property released to the Authors or Inventors.
+When the university determines that it will not commercialize university-owned intellectual property, that releasing the intellectual property to the inventor(s) or author(s) will not violate the terms of an external funding agreement, and that it is in the best interests of the university and the public, the university will agree to a release and in such cases will assign all interest it holds or has the right to hold in the work or invention to the author(s) or inventor(s) in shares equivalent to the percentage of contribution listed on the invention disclosure, or such other shares as the author(s) or inventor(s) agree to in writing.
+The university is not required to market, protect or license any intellectual property released to the author(s) or inventor(s).

-Release of works may be conditioned upon agreement by the Author(s) or Inventor(s) to the following:
+Release of works or inventions may be conditioned upon agreement by the author(s) or inventor(s) to all of the following:

-- To share a percentage of future revenues received by the Author(s) or Inventor(s) for the work with the University.
+- To share a percentage of future revenues received by the author(s) or inventor(s) for the work or invention with the university.

-Assignments of Intellectual Property may be subject to University conflict of interest and conflict of commitment policies, which may present limitations to the assignee, including limiting the assignee’s use of the Invention at the University.
-Faculty and staff are responsible for ensuring their actions related to Invention, commercialization, or assignment of Intellectual Property adhere to law and University policy regarding conflicts of interest and outside professional activities.
+Assignments of intellectual property may be subject to university conflicts of interest and conflicts of commitment policies, which may present limitations to the assignee, including limiting the assignee’s use of the work or invention at the university.
+Employees (including faculty) are responsible for ensuring their actions related to invention, commercialization, or assignment of intellectual property adhere to law and university policy regarding conflicts of interest and outside professional activities.

-This policy addresses Inventions and original works of authorship.
-The University Trademarks and Licensing policy, the Outgoing Sponsorships, Advertising and Endorsement policy, as well as VCU’s brand standards provided by the Office of University Relations address use of the University’s trademarks.
+This policy addresses inventions and original works of authorship.
+The University Trademarks & Licensing policy, the Outgoing Sponsorships, Advertising and Endorsement policy, as well as VCU’s brand standards provided by the Division of University Relations address use of the university’s trademarks.

 The following forms are associated with this policy and procedures:

-- VCU Policy: Research Data Ownership, Retention, and Access
+- VCU Policy: Research Data Ownership, Retention, Access and Security

-- VCU Policy: Conflict of Interest in Research
+- VCU Policy: Conflicts of Interest in Research

 - VCU Policy: University Trademarks & Licensing